 You can use a driver’s license from your home country to drive in the Philippines for 90 days as long as it’s written in English.
 If not, you may go to your local embassy to have it translated into English.

-Make sure to bring your driver’s license and passport to the car rental agency.
+Make sure to bring your driver’s license and passport when renting a car in the Philippines.

 Age Restrictions